teaiced/Stat-451-Final/README.md

 The plot displays annual CO₂ emissions in metric tonnes from the last 100 years.
 It focuses on the top three countries with the current highest carbon emissions and the global total.
 The y-axis ticks are labeled with their units to increase comprehension.
 In our final project, we plan to create a similar visualization- however, the year range and the countries displayed will be selectable to the viewer.

 ## Plot 2
 The plot displays annual population in billions of people from the last 80 years.
 It focuses on the top three countries with the current highest carbon emissions and the global total.
 The y-axis ticks are labeled in billions due to the high population of people in the world.
-The final version with be accompanied with selectable options to decide country and year range specified.
+The final version will be accompanied with selectable options to decide country and year range specified.
 The main purpose of this visualization to accompany analysis of CO₂ emissions since this will be one of the factors examined alongside CO₂ emissions.

 ## Plot 3